 Hong Kong, in the 1950s and 1960s, has an unadorned beauty.
 There were not many skyscrapers around, and sunlight always left long shadows on the streets and pedestrians.
-The late photographer James Chung (鍾文略, 1925-2018) once captured the exquisiteness and aesthetic of that era.
-The exhibition “Long Shadow-James Chung” is like wandering in the past of Hong Kong, immerse yourself in the beautiful light and shadow.
+The late photographer James Chung (鍾文略, 1925-2018) once captured that era’s exquisiteness and aesthetic.
+The exhibition “Long Shadow-James Chung” is like wandering in Hong Kong’s past, immerse yourself in the beautiful light and shadow.

 James Chung bought his first camera in 1957.
 After the store clerk explained the basic knowledge of aperture and shutter, he immediately rushed to the Zoological and Botanical Gardens.
 He photographed the shiny lotus flower under the sunlight, and it became his iconic work in early times.
 Unexpectedly, the image is quite exquisite and published in newspapers and magazines.
 He bought more film and photographic paper with the remuneration to continue his hobby.